-Any learner who is in the 12-week Extended Continuation course track will need to attend the Dissertation Intensive Seminar (RSD-951) before they can enroll in the fourth Continuation course (XXX-969E) or any 975 course.
+Any learner who is in the 12-week Extended Continuation course track will need to attend the Dissertation Intensive Seminar (RSD-951) before they can enroll in the fourth Continuation course (XXX-969E) or any 975 course if they do not yet have a fully approved and defensed proposal (D-35 status).
+If the learner is D-35 status, then the Seminar becomes optional instead of required.